JackMcKew/jackmckew.dev/drafts/2020/pragmatic-programmer/pragmatic-programmer.md

 - Adaptability
 - Conflict Resolution

+## No Broken Windows

+The broken window theory is a criminological theory in that visible signs of damage create an environment that encourages further damage.
+If a street has a broken window, what's the big deal if another broken window happens, rinse and repeat until chaos.
+By ensuring that no broken windows are left in your designs, this encourages further quality contributions.

+## Boiled Frogs

+If a team works without communication, it may be difficult to see that the entire project may be boiling over.
+By constant communication, responsibility and transparency throughout the team, this can be minimized.
+Each member should feel comfortable in raising possible issues with others, and likewise in receiving feedback.

 ## Know When to Stop

 *Great software today is often preferable to perfect software tomorrow.*